alu-rwa-dsa/summative-project-2022-summative_project_group_12/README.md

 [[Xplore Kigali](https://colab.research.google.com/drive/18xsrTk5O9am9WtcNJCR2TFv49ReF4BkG#scrollTo=view-in-github)] <--Link to the **Google collab**

+### NB: Make sure to download the file first to access the link to our video.

 # Xplore Kigali
 Shortest path calculation and route plotting in Kigali, in interactive Folium map, based on Dijkstra's pathfinding algorithm.